Dentures from Dental On Clarke, Crows Nest

 Partial dentures fit around remaining natural teeth and can assist with your speaking, chewing and appearance.
 They can be a good option for someone who is missing a few teeth, but still has several natural teeth which are sound and stable.
 Prior to receiving a partial denture, the natural teeth should be in good condition, with any restorative needs (such as tooth fillings and crowns) already taken care of.

-A full denture replaces all of the teeth on one arch of your jaw.
+A full denture replaces all of the teeth on one arch of your mouth.
 This treatment might be required if someone no longer has any (or enough) sound natural teeth to support a partial denture.
 A full denture can also assist in speaking, chewing and appearance.

 The dentures procedure